-- That woman is dead: Used by "Cat" when called "Kitty" by Illyana.
+- That Man Is Dead: Used by "Cat" when called "Kitty" by Illyana.

-- Year Outside, Hour Inside: When she took her as her apprentice, Storm and Illyana used astral projection for some first teachings in magic.
-Just some minutes... and when they returned to their normal bodies, a whole year had passed.
+- Year Outside, Hour Inside: When she takes her on as an apprentice, Storm and Illyana use astral projection for some teachings in magic.
+When they return to their normal bodies, a whole year has passed.